 As a result of Janette's historical research she began first volunteering and now working at the Foundling Museum in London.
 She has assisted in the research of several historical exhibitions at the museum - Foundling Lives (2007), Threads of Feeling (2010-11), Fate, Hope and Charity (2013), and Basic Instincts (2017-18).
 This in turn led to her beginning a course of study with the Open University to take her interest in art history and heritage further.
 One module which focused on the Age of Enlightenment to the Age of Romanticism, even inspired a body of work in the form of a miniature imaginary museum.

-Janette has co-authored a small book on the subject of the tokens.
-"An Introductory Guide to the Tokens of the London Foundling Museum" and contributed essays to the book Fate, Hope and Charity, which accompanied the exhibition of the same title (2013).
+Janette has co-authored a small book on the subject of the tokens, Introductory Guide to the Tokens of the London Foundling Museum and contributed essays to the book Fate, Hope and Charity, which accompanied the exhibition of the same title (2013).
 She has also contributed to the latest edition of the Foundling Museum guidebook.
 All these booklets are available for sale through the Foundling Museum.

 Janette's studies with the Open University, resulted in her obtaining a first class BA (Hons) Open in 2016.
-Janette then wen on to continue her studies in historical research studying, successfully obtaing a Research Masters degree in 2017 at the Institute of Historical Research, part of the School of Advanced Studies, University of London.
-In January 2018, Janette will begins MPhil/PhD study at the Institute of Historical Research, where she will study part-time.
+Janette then wen on to continue her studies in historical research studying, successfully obtaining a Research Masters degree in 2017 at the Institute of Historical Research, part of the School of Advanced Studies, University of London.
+In January 2018, Janette will began part time MPhil/PhD study at the Institute of Historical Research.

 Her textile work is almost always hand stitched - using techniques available in the eighteenth-century but in a contemporary way.
 Many of her pieces are 3D.
 She also has a passion for beadwork.